groussea/opyflow/ReadMe.txt

 OpyFlow : Python package for Optical FLow measurements.

 It is based on openCV and VTK libraries to detect good features, calculate the optical flow by Lukas Kanade method and interpolate them on a mesh (see explaination below).
-The package contain also some rendering tools built with matplotlib.
+The package contains also some rendering tools built with matplotlib.
 For flow calculations, it is mainly inspired on the openCV python sample lktrack.py.

-Authors: Gauthier Rousseau
+Author: Gauthier Rousseau

 corresponding e-mail : gauthier.rousseau@gmail.com